lexmag/elixir-style-guide/README.md

   ```

 * <a name="anonymous-fun-parens"></a>
-  Never wrap the arguments of anonymous functions (`fn`) in parentheses.
+  Never wrap the arguments of anonymous functions in parentheses.
   <sup>[[link](#anonymous-fun-parens)]</sup>

   ```elixir